ljunggren/boozang-docs/README.md

 Aliases are used to define shortcuts to certain test suites.
 This is most often used to be able to easily control which tests are being run, without having to update any upstream services, such as CI servers or similar.

 Image the scenario where you have a CI server that runs smoke-tests, regression tests, and full product tests.
 Now it's simple to define the aliases "smoke", "regression", and "full" and point these aliases to the tests in question.
-If you want to try to temporarily switch any of these aliases to run a  different test suite this can be done without updating anything on the CI server.
+If you want to try to temporarily switch any of these aliases to run a  different test suite, this can be done without updating anything on the CI server.